Syncleus/aparapi/CONTRIBUTING.md

 Next lets take a few steps to do the actual release:

 1. Update everything listed above.
 Do **not** drop the package version's `-SNAPSHOT` suffix in master.
 2. Create a release branch, but make sure never to push this branch to the server: `git checkout -b release`.
 3. Drop the `-SNAPSHOT` suffix from the package version.
 4. Commit the current changes using a generic commit message such as `build(release): version 1.2.3`.
 5. Fully test the software before deploying, run all tests and install locally to test against the examples package.
     You can install the package locally with `mvn clean install`.
 6. Once satisfied the package is stable deploy it to maven central by executing `mvn -P sign clean package deploy`.
 7. If deployment was successful then create a new tag for the current version with the following command:
     `git tag -a v1.2.3 -m "Version 1.2.3"`.
 8. Push the newly created tags to the server: `git push origin v1.2.3:v1.2.3`.
+9. Checkout master again and then delete the release branch: `git branch -D release`.
+10. Bump the snapshot version of the package to the next expected version, commiting the changes and pushing.
+11. Deploy the new snapshot to the snapshot repository (no need to sign): `mvn clean deploy`.

 ## Code of Conduct